bil/licorice/docs/html/_sources/guide/examples.rst.txt

 LiCoRICE Examples
 ******************************************************************************

 The ``examples/`` directory contains examples on how to use LiCoRICE.
-Please follow :ref:`instructions for installing LiCoRICE <installation:Installation>` first.
+Please follow :ref:`instructions for installing LiCoRICE <install/licorice:Installation>` first.

 Directory structure